Iberian Wolf: Profile and Information

 Diet

 Iberian wolves strongly prefer wooded and rough landscapes to escape from humans.
-They are known to inhabit mountainous areas, forests, and agricultural areas in central Spain.
+They inhabit mountainous areas, forests, and agricultural areas in central Spain.

 Wolves originally occurred across Eurasia and North America.
-Currently, Russia and Canada host the majority (70%) of the total wolf’s population.
+Russia and Canada host the majority (70%) of the wolf population.

 The Iberian wolf never went extinct in Iberia, and it occurs mainly in northern Portugal and northwestern Spain.
-Iberian wolves are distributed across 52,124 mi sq (135,000 km sq) which is 20% in Portugal and 80% in Spain.
+Iberian wolves are distributed across 52,124 mi sq (135,000 km sq), 20% in Portugal and 80% in Spain.

 You May Also Like